 Toyota Charging System Malfunction Warning (Debunked)

-This error message is one to pay attention to but doesn’t usually cost a lot to fix.
+This error message is one to pay attention to but thankfully doesn’t usually cost a lot to fix.

 As an ASE Certified Master Tech, I can attest that this warning is important and should be taken seriously.
 In this guide, we do our best to explain what causes it and show you what to do next.
-While there’s not a lot of information about the subject online, we’ve dealt with this warning personally, so we can add more to the conversation.

 toyota charging system malfunction